Here's everything you need to know about the four attachment styles. Plus, how to find your own attachment style.

 About 56% of adults have a secure attachment type, according to foundational attachment research by social psychologists Cindy Hazan and Phillip Shaver in the 1980s.

+Secure attachment is considered the healthy ideal for relationships.
 All other attachment styles that are not secure are known as insecure attachment styles.

 Anxious attachment is also known as anxious-preoccupied attachment, and it generally aligns with the anxious-ambivalent attachment style or anxious-resistant attachment style observed among children.
 Some 19% of adults have the anxious attachment type, according to Hazan and Shaver's research.